 Into the world of healthcare communications I came, with no healthcare experience.
 The challenge?
 Eighty percent of people are healthy and healthy people don’t think about healthcare.
 However, that same 80% want convenient options for care when they need it.
-We went to work with insights, personality, technology, and imagination, putting ourselves in the shoes of the notoriously hard to reach healthy people.
+We went to work with insights, technology, imagination, personality, and tenacity, putting ourselves in the shoes of the notoriously ambivalent healthy people and the highly interested not-so-healthy people.

 We allowed the brand to speak to people as fellow people, not a giant company.
-Some of our creative was revolutionary for a big, established healthcare organization and, if we do say so ourselves, some were a bit funny.
+Some of our creative was revolutionary for a 115-year-old healthcare organization and some of it was a bit funny if we do say so ourselves.

 Our work has exceeded sales and volume goals, grown brand preference scores, and won quite a few advertising awards.
 We have launched new products, built an enterprise website and intranet and democratized logos, photos, and templates for a workforce of 20,000.
 Presbyterian Healthcare Services and Presbyterian Health Plan are the state’s most preferred healthcare organization and health plan serving one in three New Mexicans.
-Oh, we also helped our workforce and community through its first pandemic.
+Oh, and we helped our workforce and community through the pandemic

 Don’t make a Medicare Advantage plan mistake.